EddyVerbruggen/nativescript-directions/README.md

 1. Make changes to plugin files
 2. Make changes in `demo` that would test those changes out
-3. `npm run demo.ios` or `npm run demo.android`  **must be run from root**
+3. `npm run demo.ios` or `npm run demo.android`  **must be run from the root directory**

 Those `demo` tasks are just general helpers.
 You may want to have more granular control on the device and/or emulator you want to run.
-For that, you can just run things more manual:
+For that, you can just run things the manual way:

 ```
 cd demo